teepluss/laravel-recaptcha/README.md

 You'll then need to run `composer install` to download it and have the autoloader updated.

-Once Recaptcha is installed you need to register the service provider with the application.
+Once reCAPTCHA is installed you need to register the service provider with the application.
 Open up `app/config/app.php` and find the `providers` key.

 ~~~
 'providers' => array(